Let Quinsigamond Appraisal Services help you learn if you can eliminate your PMI

 When getting a mortgage, a 20% down payment is typically the standard.
 The lender's risk is often only the remainder between the home value and the sum outstanding on the loan, so the 20% adds a nice cushion against the expenses of foreclosure, selling the home again, and regular value changes on the chance that a borrower is unable to pay.

-The market was accepting down payments down to 10, 5 and often 0 percent in the peak of last decade's mortgage boom.
+Banks were working with down payments as low as 10, 5 and even 0 percent in the peak of last decade's mortgage boom.
 How does a lender handle the increased risk of the small down payment?
 The answer is Private Mortgage Insurance or PMI.
-PMI guards the lender in case a borrower defaults on the loan and the market price of the house is less than what the borrower still owes on the loan.
+PMI protects the lender in case a borrower is unable to pay on the loan and the value of the home is lower than what the borrower still owes on the loan.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

 How can a buyer avoid bearing the cost of PMI?

 The Homeowners Protection Act of 1998 obligates the lenders on nearly all loans to automatically terminate the PMI when the principal balance of the loan equals 78 percent of the initial loan amount.
 Savvy homeowners can get off the hook a little early.
 The law stipulates that, upon request of the home owner, the PMI must be dropped when the principal amount equals only 80 percent.

 Because it can take many years to reach the point where the principal is only 20% of the original loan amount, it's important to know how your home has grown in value.
 After all, any appreciation you've achieved over time counts towards dismissing PMI.
 So why should you pay it after your loan balance has dropped below the 80% threshold?
 Your neighborhood might not be minding the national trends and/or your home might have secured equity before things cooled off, so even when nationwide trends forecast plummeting home values, you should realize that real estate is local.